Eru-js/vba-caffeine/README.md

 ## vba-caffeine

-Visual Basic App script that prevents your system from going to sleep mode
+Visual Basic script that prevents your system from going to sleep mode

 ### Enable developer mode on Excel